The Great Dane Chihuahua mix breed is a dog breed that defies all odds. This unusual mix combines two of the world’s smallest and largest dog breeds.

 Great Dane Chihuahua Mix Breed Characteristics

-The Great Dane Chihuahua Mix combines two strong, distinctive personalities.
+The Great Dane Chihuahua Mix combines two strong breeds, distinctive personalities.
 The Great Dane, despite its intimidating size, can be defined as a ‘gentle giant’.
 The lovable Great Dane is affectionate, loyal, and sociable.
 Great Dane’s are ideal for big families in large homes.

 On the other hand, the Chihuahua is almost totally the opposite.
 These handbag-sized pups are known for being stubborn, alert, and lively.
 Surprisingly, it’s the Great Dane that is more chilled out and lower maintenance.